 The most common cause of autoimmune attack on the glands – adrenal or thyroid – in my clinical experience is a form of gluten related disorder – not necessarily coeliac disease.
 And PLEASE don’t tell me you’ve had a coeliac test done and you were fine – this is another test that you simply cannot rely upon.
 See my Gluten Illness page for more on this and Gluten Tests here.
 In short, I have seen loads of people have seemingly intractable adrenal and thyroid issues helped by treating the gluten disorder.
 Don’t shoot the messenger ;).

-I have written quite a bit about the Thyroid-Gluten link on my specialist blog at TrulyGlutenFree so do search on there.
-Here's one post to start you off:
+I have written quite a bit about the Thyroid-Gluten link on the blog.
+Here’s one post to start you off:

 Finally, you need to consider what your adrenals are up to.
 I’ve touched on this more below for you, but so often a ‘resistant’ thyroid issue is hiding an underlying adrenal problem that has to be fixed first.
 I come across this quite a lot.
 Here is a blog post, for example, I wrote a while ago now but has some good tips for you on this:

-I have written a full Adrenal & Thyroid Tests Overview on the shop for you and detail some of it here (there are more hints & tips etc there so do check it out fully).
+I have written a full Thyroid Tests Guide here for you and detail some of it here (there are more hints & tips etc there so do check it out fully).

 Adrenal and thyroid glands are so interlinked and if one is having an issue, very likely so is the other.
 In most cases I come across, you have to treat the adrenal glands first before the thyroid will pick up so if your thyroid approach isn’t currently working as it should be, then do bear that in mind.

-You can also check your DI02 Deiodnase 2 Thyroid Gene for issues.
+You can also check for genetic problems, especially if you’re not getting well.
+For example, do you have DI02 Deiodnase 2 Thyroid Gene problems, maybe?
 This gene is responsible for the levels of T3 in the brain.
 T3 levels show fine in the body but these people tend not to do well on thyroxine treatment or need T3 with it even though their T3 body levels on tests look OK.
-You can read more about it here: DI02 Deiodinase 2 Gene Test.

 First, start with the basal temperature test, which is the age-old way of finding hidden thyroid issues.
 Download the free factsheet on how to do it here.